 Before starting this exercise, you should have completed all the relevant Absolute Beginners’, Part 1 worksheets.
 Each section below indicates which of the earlier worksheets are relevant.

-Relevant worksheet: Using RStudio projects
+Relevant worksheet: Intro to RStudio

 In this excercise, you’ll be analysing some data that you and your peers recently collected.
 To get this data into R, follow these steps: